 by the Chief Executive Peter Faulding, who is widely regarded as one of the world’s

 leading confined space rescue and forensic search specialists.

 HOW IT ALL BEGAN

-Peter Faulding’s background in this specialist field started at the age of five, exploring the world of the disused firestone mines under Merstham in Surrey with his late father John, who spent his life exploring the subterranean world of the hearthstone mines which date back to the late 11th century.
+Peter Faulding’s background in this specialist field started at the age of five, exploring the world of the disused firestone, tin mines and caves with his late father John, who spent his life exploring the subterranean world.

-Peter spent every Sunday and Wednesday night down the mines digging through rock falls with John and a small group of mine enthusiasts.
-The mines are carefully preserved to this day by volunteers from the Wealden Cave & Mine Society.
+Peter spent every Sunday and Wednesday night down the Merstham mines digging through rock falls with John and a small group of mine enthusiasts.

 FROM HOBBY TO A PROFESSION